Stuck for ideas when it comes to ab workouts? You’ve come to the right place.

 It makes sense because your core is what keeps you standing up straight and ultimately gives your body all-round stability.
 Plus, working just your upper abs, for example, won’t give you the rippling torso you seek.

 It’s always good to finish any workout or gym session with an abs workout circuit since they need a lot of training in order to make them more pronounced.
 And it’s worth noting that many compound movements, such as deadlifts and squats, will target your abs to some extent, so make sure you perform these with the correct form.

 One of the absolute classic abs workouts is the crunch – also known as sit-ups – is a movement you’re most likely familiar with.
 It’s a great ab exercise to target your upper body, and can be made even harder with the introduction of a dumbbell or plate weight.

 How to perform this ab exercise: Lie on your back with your knees bent and raise your torso, squeezing your abs as you do so.
 You can put your hands behind your head, cross them over in front of you, or run your hands up and down your legs to help assist you.

 If you choose to add some weight into the mix, hold a dumbbell or plate weight to your chest and perform the sit-up in the same way.

 Be sure to keep your neck straight during the movement by looking up to the ceiling, rather than bending it so that you’re looking at your knees.

 Tuck and Crunch

-How to perform: Lie with your back flat on the floor, and with your knees in the air, bent at a 90 degree angle.
+How to perform this ab exercise: Lie with your back flat on the floor, and with your knees in the air, bent at a 90-degree angle.
 Place your hands behind your head and raise your torso to engage your core, and bring your knees in so they reach your elbows.